Apostolic exhortation

 An apostolic exhortation is a magisterial document written by the pope.
 Some experts regard it as third in importance among papal documents, after apostolic constitutions and encyclicals.
-Exhortations generally encourage a particular virtue or activity.
-Apostolic exhortations are frequently issued following a Synod of Bishops, in which case they are known as post-synodal apostolic exhortations.
+It generally encourages a particular virtue or activity.

+Apostolic exhortations are frequently issued following a Synod of Bishops in which case they are known as post-synodal apostolic exhortations.
 They do not define Church doctrine and are not considered legislative.